 - A contribution to an eligible Cash Cash Management Account with Merrill Wealth Management or Merrill, or College 529 savings account held at Merrill

-This is where the Bank of America Premium Rewards Card goes from unremarkable to potentially being in a league of its own.
-As mentioned above, ordinarily this card earns rewards worth 1.5-2% back, though you can do significantly better than that in conjunction with this program, making this a best-in-class card.
+This is where the Bank of America Premium Rewards Card goes from average to incredible.
+As mentioned above, ordinarily, this card earns rewards worth 1.5-2% back, though you can do significantly better than that in conjunction with this program, making this a best-in-class card.

 Bank of America has the Preferred Rewards program, which has tiers based on your combined balance with Bank of America.
 Here are the tiers, the balances required to earn them, and the bonus points you earn on your credit card rewards for each tier:

 $50K to < $100K